LanitaJ/init21/README.md

 ### [Init](https://github.com/LanitaJ/init21)
-init is a School 21 DevOps project.
+init is a School21(aka.
+Ecole42) DevOps project.

 It consists of three parts: